xarray-contrib/minimum-dependency-versions/README.md

 To analyze conda environments, simply pass the path to the environment file (`env.yaml`) to the `environments` key.

+The conda environment file _must_ specify exactly the `conda-forge` channel.

 ```yaml
 jobs:
   my-job: